 PREEQUISITE: in clinical placement with approved preceptor.
-CLCN 3010,

-PREREQUISITE/COREQUISITE CLNC 3020, CLNC 3030, CLNC 3040
+CLCN 3010 and Completion of Phase Two classes PREREQUISITE/COREQUISITE CLNC 3020, CLNC 3030, CLNC 3040

 Students perform Primary Care under Supervision with an approved preceptor providing appropriate prenatal, labor and birth, postpartum and newborn care duties and link knowledge or skills acquired in primary clinical experiences with knowledge acquired in Phase 3 didactic study, including current research in the field.
 Students evaluate learning gained from primary under supervision clinical experiences.
 Students should plan to spend a minimum of 80 hours in clinical placement during the trimester (an average of about 5.33 hours/week).